huggingface/blog/sdxl_ort_inference.md

 These results demonstrate that ONNX Runtime significantly outperforms Torch Compile with both CUDA and TensorRT execution providers in static and dynamic shape for all (batch, steps) combinations shown.
 This conclusion applies to both model sizes (SD Turbo and SDXL Turbo), as well as both GPUs tested.

-Notably, ONNX Runtime with TensorRT (static shape) is up to 3x faster than Torch Compile for (batch, steps) combination (1, 1), and end-to-end latency increases with an increase in batch size and with an increase in number of steps.
+Notably, ONNX Runtime with TensorRT (static shape) is up to 3x faster than Torch Compile for (batch, steps) combination (1, 1).
 Additionally, ONNX Runtime with the TensorRT execution provider performs slightly better for static shape given that the ORT_TRT latency is lower than the corresponding ORT_CUDA latency for all (batch, steps) combinations.
 Static shape is typically favored when the user knows the batch and image size at graph definition time (e.g., the user is only planning to generate images with batch size 1 and image size 512x512).